Reverse sneezing

-Reverse sneezing, also known as inspiratory paroxysmal respiration, is a clinical event that occurs in dogs.
-It is possibly caused by a muscle spasm at the back of the dog's mouth, more specifically where the muscle and throat meet.
-Other hypotheses state that it occurs when the dog's soft palate gets irritated.
+Reverse sneezing, also known as inspiratory paroxysmal respiration, is a clinical event that occurs in dogs and cats.
+It is possibly caused by a muscle spasm at the back of the animal's mouth, more specifically where the muscle and throat meet.
+Other hypotheses state that it occurs when the animal's soft palate gets irritated.
 The irritation causes spasms in the soft palate muscle thus narrowing the trachea.
-Because the trachea is narrowed, the dog isn't able to inhale a full breath of air, resulting in forceful attempts to inhale through their nose.
-This causes the dog to experience reverse sneezing.
+Because the trachea is narrowed, the pet isn't able to inhale a full breath of air, resulting in forceful attempts to inhale through their nose.
+This causes the pet to experience reverse sneezing.